cysouw/diathesis/text/c03_summaryDia.md

 ## Objective diatheses ~~[Ø › OBJ]~~

+An ~~objective~~ is a diathesis in which a new object is added.
+For details on the definition see [@sec:intro-objective-deobjective], specifically starting at [@par:objective].

 ### *Resultatakkusativ* {#sec:summary-resultatakkusativ}

 The unmarked ~~Resultatakkusativ~~ (full discussion in [@sec:case-accusative-addition]) is highly similar to the ~~Optionaler Akkusativ~~ diathesis ([@sec:summary-optionaler-akkusativ]).
-In both diatheses, the same verb can be used both with and without an accusative argument.
-The special characteristics of verbs like *laufen* 'to walk, to run' [@next] is that they are (a) basically intransitive and (b) the accusative represents the result of the intransitive action.
-The difference between an unmarked added accusative and an unmarked dropped accusative is arguably small, and it remains to be seen whether this separation can be backed up by further distinguishing grammatical characteristics.
+In both diatheses, the same verb can be used with and without an accusative argument (a phenomenon often called 'labile' or 'ambitransitive').
+The special characteristics of the verbs in this section, like *laufen* 'to walk, to run' [@next], is that they are (a) basically intransitive and (b) the accusative represents the result of the intransitive action.
+The difference between such an unmarked added accusative (*Resultatakkusativ*, this section) and an unmarked dropped accusative (*Optionaler Akkusativ*, [@sec:summary-optionaler-akkusativ]) is arguably small, and it remains to be seen whether this separation can be backed up by further distinguishing grammatical characteristics.

 ::: ex
 a.
 Er läuft.